linto-ai/linto-studio-plugins/README.md

 ## Custom ASR

-There are currently three ASRs available: Microsoft, LinTO, and Amazon.
+There are currently five ASR providers available: Microsoft, LinTO, Amazon, OpenAI Streaming and Voxstral.
-They are located in Transcriber/ASR/linto, Transcriber/ASR/microsoft, and Transcriber/ASR/amazon.
+They are located in `Transcriber/ASR/microsoft`, `Transcriber/ASR/linto`, `Transcriber/ASR/amazon`, `Transcriber/ASR/openai_streaming` and `Transcriber/ASR/voxstral`.
 You can use them as inspiration to create your own ASR.

 Here are the rules to follow: